Responsible faculty or institute:

 Telephone: +61 3 6226 4300

 This on-campus 3-year (minimum) full-time course is offered by the Faculty of Arts through the Tasmanian School of Art at Hobart.
 Part-time study is also available.

 Admission & Prerequisites

-As an applicant you will gain automatic entry if you satisfy the University's normal admission requirements, with the addition of at least a passing grade in a practically orientated pre-tertiary Visual Arts or Design and English subjects or at TAFE certificate IV (or higher, with evidence of some study of Art History or Theory).
+As an applicant you will gain automatic entry if you satisfy the University's normal admission requirements, with the addition of at least a passing grade in a practically orientated pre-tertiary Visual Arts or Design subjects or at TAFE certificate IV (or higher, with evidence of some study of Art History or Theory).

 If you do not meet these requirements, then it is still possible to apply and gain entry to the BVC.
 You should submit a folio consisting of no more that ten photographs, drawings, paintings or electronic images of work and a statement outlining your interest in the course including any relevant experience or qualifications.
 Instead of a place in the BVC you may instead be offered admission to the Associate Degree in Arts, with the suggestion or requirement of undertaking some bridging or preparatory units.
 If you successfully complete a probationary period of study you will be able to transfer to the BVC.